Instagram Is Eating Dining

 Of course that might not even matter.
 For a certain iPhone-wielding section of society, proof of purchase is the only thing that matters.
 (I’m reminded of a particularly surreal shot from the Instagram account of La Sirena, Mario Batali’s newest restaurant, in which several bloggers are angling their arms and places their hands just so to get the right shot of a particularly photogenic dessert.
 Call it “Millennial Gothic.”)
 Restaurant owners now understand that if they play their cards right, their customers will not only pay for a meal but beam their plates to hundreds or thousands of followers.

 At some point, “Every dish, if you’re doing the right thing, gets thrown up on Instagram,” Michael Chernow, co-owner of NYC-based the Meatball Shop told the Tasting Table in February.
 And restaurants aren’t just telling their customers what hashtags to use.
-Later this year, a second branch of chef Chris Coombs’ South End steakhouse, Boston Chops, is set to open with an “Instagrammers’ table” with special lighting for taking pictures of food.
 In June, the London “NYC-inspired” mini-chain Dirty Bones announced it would even help diners get that perfect shot: its new Soho branch will offer customers a kit on request that includes “a portable LED light, multi-device charger, clip-on wide-angle lens, tripod, and a selfie stick.”
+In Boston, a second branch of chef Chris Coombs’ steakhouse, Boston Chops, is set to open later this year with an “Instagrammers’ table,” featuring special lighting for taking pictures of food.

 Related: How Instagram Changed—Before It Had To